parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 [DeepWiki](https://deepwiki.com/) indexes
 and documents all GitHub repos:
-Cognition, maker of [Devin](https://devin.ai/), recently announced DeepWiki as a free encyclopedia of all GitHub repos.
+Cognition, maker of [Devin](https://devin.ai/), recently announced DeepWiki as a free encyclopeadia of all GitHub repos.
 You can replace any public GitHub repo url with:

 - [https://deepwiki.com/org/repo](#14)